herotechcourse/kotlin-lotto-precourse/README.md

 - `FIFTH`: 3 matches.
 - `WITHOUT`: fewer than 3 matches.

+**Companion Object Methods:**

+- `from(matchCount: Int, hasBonus: Boolean)`: determines the appropriate rank based on the number of matches and bonus number presence.

 ### Result

 **Class** that calculates the number of wins for each rank.

 **Methods:**

-- `calculate Map<Rank, Int>`: a map of ranks and their corresponding ticket counts
 - `add(rank: Rank)`: increments the count for a given rank (e.g., FIRST, SECOND) in the winnings tally
 - `getProfitRate(): String`: calculates the profit rate as a percentage (total winnings / total spent * 100) and returns it as a string with one decimal place